Mats Møller Dæhli: SC Freiburg

 On 22 December 2014, Dæhli agreed to join Bundesliga club SC Freiburg in the January 2015 transfer window.
 He made his debut against Borussia Mönchengladbach in a 1–0 defeat.

 FC St. Pauli

 On 18 January 2017, Dæhli went on loan to Bundesliga club FC St. Pauli, who had the option of making the transfer permanent when the loan agreement ended on 30 June 2018.
 The club availed themselves of this opportunity, signing Dæhli permanently on 1 July 2018.

 Genk

 On 4 January 2020, St. Pauli announced that Dæhli would be joining Belgian club K.R.C.
 Genk with immediate effect after three and a half years with the club.

-Loan to 1.
-FC Nürnberg
+1. FC Nürnberg

 On 25 January 2021, Dæhli moved to 2.Bundesliga team 1.
 FC Nürnberg, on a loan deal until the end of the season.
-The deal includes a purchase option.
+The deal included a purchase option.
 On 21 May 2021, he joined the club permanently.

+Return to Molde

+On 8 January 2024, Dæhli returned to Molde on a four-year contract.